Stage II Colon Cancer: To Treat or Not to Treat?

 Not All Stage II Tumors Are Alike

-- A T4 tumor – this size tumor has broken through the colon wall and into nearby tissues.
+- A T4 tumor – a tumor that has broken through the colon wall and into nearby tissues.

 - If there is a bowel perforation or obstruction at the time of diagnosis.

-- Lymphovascular and perineural invasion – if the pathologist sees tumor cells in the tiny blood vessels lymph system and nerves around the tumor, it will be stated on the pathology report.
+- Lymphovascular and perineural invasion –tumor cells in the tiny blood vessels lymph system and nerves around the tumor.
+This will also be reported in the pathology report.

 - Less than 12 lymph nodes were examined by a pathologist.

-The risk factors above are generally accepted as putting the patient at higher risk for recurrence and should prompt a discussion about adjuvant chemotherapy.
+If you have high-risk features, you should talk with your provider about chemotherapy options.
 There are some other factors that affect risk and play a role in whether or not to have chemotherapy.
 These include:

 - Prior to surgery for colon cancer, a blood test for CEA (carcinoembryonic antigen) is done.
 CEA is a substance produced by the cancer cells, called a tumor marker.
-Elevated levels (CEA>5 ng/ml) prior to surgery are thought to infer a higher risk of recurrence.
+Elevated levels (CEA>5 ng/ml) prior to surgery may indicate a higher risk of recurrence.
 After surgery, CEA should return to a normal level.
 CEA is monitored in the months/years after treatment to look for recurrence, whether or not chemotherapy was received.

 - Microsatellite Instability (MSI) status, which is classified as high (H) or low (L).
 Tumors with MSI-H status are thought to be less aggressive and may not benefit from the addition of chemotherapy.